0xSenzel/Whitelist-Dapp/README.md

 ## Project Info

-Whitelist Dapp give the first 10 users the ability to access exclusive feature to mint NFT on our NFT minting Dapp : [NFT Collection](https://github.com/0xSenzel/nft-collection).
+Whitelist Dapp give the first 10 users that registered through this Dapp the ability to access exclusive minting feature to mint NFT on our NFT minting Dapp : [NFT-Collection](https://0xsenzel-nft-collection.vercel.app/).

 ## Project Demo